wing5wong/artisan-whs-static/source/_board_members/mrs-lisa-burgess.md

 position: Member
 category: Board Member
 ---
-I have been employed as a full time teacher of English and Social Studies at WHS for the past 10 years.
-I am currently in charge of the Year 11 English courses.
-My teacher inquiry is focused on literacy for our at risk students as they enter Year 11.
-I have had one of my children educated at WHS, and I have coached basketball and hockey during this time.

-As the Staff Trustee on the Board I want to ensure that there is open and transparent communication from the Board to the Staff, and vice versa.
-Over the last six years I have watched lots of positive change occur but often at the expense of the good will and morale of the Staff.
-I would like to work with the Board to ensure that Staff have an avenue to express their views without prejudice.
-I believe there is a need for Staff to have a better understanding of the Board’s processes and decisionmaking.

-I am approachable, open minded and ready to assist Staff in a confidential and supportive way.
-I believe that in the past there has been an unnecessary distance in the relationship between the Staff and the Board.
-We both have the interest of the students and the wider community at the forefront of our minds.
-I believe if we work together using a positive framework we can achieve much more.
-I will be a strong advocate for you and welcome the opportunity to represent the Staff as part of this process.
+I am a full-time Teacher of English and Teacher-in-Charge of Year 11 English.
+I have managed hockey and basketball teams and am continuing with the latter in 2019.

+I have been the Staff Trustee for the past three years.
+During this time, I was involved with the Principal’s appointment in 2017.
+Following the changes to the Health and Safety legislation, I was also involved in the establishment of the Health and Safety Committee and subsequent ticketing system.

+During my ten years at Whanganui High School I have witnessed a change to the clientele in our classes, and the diverse range of educational and pastoral needs which are associated with them.
+I believe it is important that the BOT are aware of this and the additional pressure which this puts on the school systems and staff.
+I believe we need to be proactive in dealing with these changes and support the staff in working to help students gain success in this current climate.

+I would also like to continue with the push for the BOT to look at and address the wellbeing of our large and hard-working staff, both inside and outside the classroom .
+I believe providing a healthy and safe working environment, for both staff and students, is a priority for the board and should be the focus over the next three years.
+Great learning environment = happy teachers = successful students.